-- It supports ACID (atomicity, consistency, isolation, and durability) property for a database transaction.
+- It supports a database transaction’s ACID (atomicity, consistency, isolation, and durability) property.

-- It supports replication; if the primary server goes down during transaction, then the secondary server handles the transaction without human interaction.
+- It supports replication; if the primary server goes down during a transaction, the secondary server handles the transaction without human interaction.

-- It is cost-effective because it reduces cost on hardware and storage.
+- It is cost-effective because it reduces the cost of hardware and storage.

-- It can save a lot of data which will help in faster query processing.
+- It can save a lot of data which will help faster query processing.

 - Due to the dynamic schema, you can try new things at a lower cost.
 You don’t need to worry about preparing data before experimenting with it.

 - MongoDB is a NoSQL database; it can store data in document format.
-This database is flexible to use when handling large volumes of data because it provides a high-performance data storage solution.
+This database is flexible to handle large volumes of data because it provides a high-performance data storage solution.

 - It stores data in document format to change any number of records, add or delete existing fields in the table.
-It can store complex structures easily, fetch the data more accurately.
+It can store complex structures easily and fetch data more accurately.

-- Indexing is done to improve the performance of queries or searches in the database.
+- Indexing improves the performance of queries or searches in the database.

-- It can store any type of data with any size.
+- It can store any data of any size.

-- A dynamic database scheme is used, which is called BSON.
+- We use a dynamic database scheme called BSON.

 - It supports replication where master-slave works.
-Master reads and writes, slave copies data from the master, and it will be used for reading purposes only.
+The master reads and writes, slave copies data from the master, and it will be used for reading purposes only.

-- Auto-sharding is present and will be used if we have large data distributed on several servers, and if the server cannot handle data.
+- If we have large data distributed on several servers and the server cannot handle the data, auto-sharding is present and will be used.
 This will not cause failure.

-- It supports horizontal scaling, which will result in distributing large data into several machines.
+- It supports horizontal scaling, which will result in distributing large amounts of data into several machines.

-- If you are going to make a database project with a low budget, MongoDB is the best NoSQL database to set up, manage and work for it.
+- If you are going to make a database project with a low budget, MongoDB is the best NoSQL database to set up, manage and work for.

-- MongoDB has powerful query processing so it will help in to find out from where data comes in and to pull the data from a specific location.
+- MongoDB has powerful query processing, so it will help find where data comes in and pull it from a specific location.

-- We can use MongoDB without worrying about minor details like enforce integrity and want to create a database with many documents.
+- We can use MongoDB without worrying about minor details like enforcing integrity and want to create a database with many documents.

 - It is used for back-end storage.
-E.g., sourceforge.net site uses it.
+E.g., the sourceforge.net site uses it.

-- Shutterfly uses MongoDB various persistent data storage requirements.
+- Shutterfly uses MongoDB for various persistent data storage requirements.

 - It is used in social networking sites such as Facebook and Instagram because it generates a terabyte of data each minute.

-MongoDB is a reliable database recommended while designing a scalable web application and requires a large database to store huge amount of unstructured data.
-If the user is looking for the best availability, faster processing, good backup, zero loss of information, then MongoDB is the best solution to use. most importantly, it is free to use.
+MongoDB is a recommended and reliable database when designing a scalable web application and needing to store massive amounts of unstructured data.
+MongoDB is the best solution if the user is looking for the best availability, faster processing, good backup, and zero loss of information. most importantly, it is free to use.

 This is a guide to the Advantages of MongoDB.
-Here we discuss the basic concept, Why and Where we Use MongoDB along with the Advantages in detail.
-You may also look at the following article.
+Here we discuss the basic concept, why and where we use MongoDB, and advantages.
+You may also look at the following articles –